jaywengrow/tuvi/README.md

     require 'tuvi'

     step 1 do
-      message "Welcome to KrazyMaze.
+      say "Welcome to KrazyMaze.
 Will you ever get out?
 BWAAHAAA!
-You have a choice to make: Go right or left" answer "right" => 2
+You have a choice to make: Go right or left" response "right" => 2
-      answer "left" => 3
+      response "left" => 3
     end

     step 2 do
-      message "You're in the middle of the maze.
-Go right or left or straight." answer "right" => 3
+      say "You're in the middle of the maze.
+Go right or left or straight." response "right" => 3
-      answer "left" => 4
+      response "left" => 4
-      answer "straight" => 3
+      response "straight" => 3
     end

     step 3 do
-      message "You've encountered a monster!
-You can either go straight, or punch the monster." answer "straight" => 2
+      say "You've encountered a monster!
+You can either go straight, or punch the monster." response "straight" => 2
-      answer "punch" => 5
+      response "punch" => 5
     end

     step 4 do
-      message "Drat.
+      say "Drat.
 You've reached the end of the maze!
 I'll get you next time..." stop
     end

     step 5 do
-      message "The monster was stronger than you!
+      say "The monster was stronger than you!
 You died." stop
     end